A) Policy Statement

 A1) Background

-If ELC is arranging the accommodation for students under 18, they are always placed in suitable, DBS checked homestay accommodation, or in the Young Adult Summer Residence (June - August) unless suitable alternative arrangements have been made by the parents/guardian.
+If ELC arranges accommodation for students under 18, they are placed in suitable homestay accommodation with DBS-checked hosts, or in the Young Adult Summer Residence (June–August), unless parents or guardians have made other suitable arrangements.

 A2) Terminology

-- Abuse – this can be emotional, sexual, physical or neglect.
-It is defined as inflicting harm or failing to prevent harm.
+• Abuse – Abuse can be emotional, sexual, physical, or neglect.
+It means causing harm or failing to prevent harm.

-- First Response is the department in Bristol’s LSCB to contact with regard to child protection concerns with external parties or other ELC students.
+• First Response – Bristol’s main contact service for reporting child protection concerns involving outside organisations or other ELC students.

-- Safeguarding in Education Team – they are Bristol Council team whose job is to assist and support local educational providers with policies and procedures.
+• Safeguarding in Education Team – A Bristol City Council team that supports schools and educational organisations with safeguarding policies and procedures.

-- Prevent – A government initiative to try and reduce the likelihood of people supporting terrorism or becoming terrorists.
+• Prevent – A UK government programme designed to reduce the risk of people supporting terrorism or becoming involved in terrorism.

 A3/A4/A5) Statement, Under 18s entitlement and Adult Responsibilities

-Students under 18 and vulnerable adults have a legal right to be kept safe and protected, whatever their race, gender or background.
-While we have a legal obligation to protect and care for under 18s and vulnerable adults, at ELC we understand we have a moral ‘duty of care’ to promote the welfare of all our students no matter what their age or background.
+Students under 18 and vulnerable adults have a legal right to be safe and protected, regardless of their race, gender, or background.
+ELC also believes it has a moral duty to care for and support all students, whatever their age or background.

-ELC has a proactive and fully trained Safeguarding Team with 5 members of staff all of whom have been trained to Safeguarding level 3.
-See A8.
-This number ensures there are always enough members of the team working in the school at any one time to ensure cover in our school buildings and whenever there are outside activities.
-There is also a member of the team who can be contacted by telephone 24 hours a day 7 days a week.
+ELC has a trained Safeguarding Team with five staff members, all trained to Safeguarding Level 3 (see A8).
+This ensures that safeguarding staff are always available in the school and during outside activities.
+A member of the safeguarding team can also be contacted by phone 24 hours a day, 7 days a week.

 A6) Associated Policies